MohamedReda2003/how-to-run-a-python-file-for-the-1st-time/README.md

 ### Now we will install the requirements
-That is why we have to put the `requirements.txt` file in the same folder. we run the command: `pip install -r requirements.txt`
+That is why we have to put the `requirements.txt` file in the same folder. we run the command: `pip install -r requirements.txt`:

 ![install requirements](https://github.com/user-attachments/assets/fcb10c93-23c2-4d65-a041-442e6cdfb1de)

 It will take some time to install all the required libraries to assure a good execution of the code later.

 # If you encounter an error like: